I am a rock, I am an island.

 With several trips a day leaving from the marina near our little beachside hideaway, we didn’t have far to go to begin our trek.

-We chose a wildlife tour, hoping to catch a peek at some whales since it was the right time of year to see gray whales on their annual migration, and climbed aboard.
+We chose a wildlife tour just like whale watching Los Angeles, hoping to catch a peek at some whales since it was the right time of year to see gray whales on their annual migration, and climbed aboard.

 Between December and April these giant mammals pass through the channel between the islands and the California coast as they travel between their winter breeding grounds off of Baja and their summer feeding area near Alaska.
 Later in the year humpbacks and sometimes blue whales can be spotted among the islands.